-The main focus of the Civic Development Committee is to locate new public sites for landscapes projects and to upgrade areas already established by the Garden Club.
-Examples of these projects include: the Cenotaph restoration, the perennial garden at the corner of Main and Montowese Streets, landscaping at the Town Hall and a rain garden planted at the intersection ofMontowese and Main in 2012.
+The main focus of the Civic Development Committee is to locate new public sites for landscape projects and to upgrade areas already established by the Garden Club.
+Examples of these projects include the Cenotaph restoration, the perennial garden at the corner of Main and Montowese Streets, landscaping at the Town Hall and a rain garden planted at the intersection of Montowese and Main Streets in 2012.
 A Memorial Fund for deceased Garden Club members was created in 1988 and is under the Civic Development Committee.
 Over the years, six memorial gardens have been planted at the request of family members.

-"Project Daffodil" Committee continues its spring beautification efforts by purchasing 500 bulbs and planting them throughout our town during the fall.
+"Project Daffodil" continues its spring beautification efforts by purchasing 500 bulbs and planting them throughout our town during the fall.
 We all look forward to the spring when we enjoy the fruits of our labor!

 Members provide a monthly floral arrangement for our luncheons.
 A floral design workshop is held at least once a year.

-At the beginning of the holiday season wreaths are made for the Blackstone Library, the Willoughby Wallace Library and the Community House.
+At the beginning of the holiday season, wreaths are made for the Blackstone Library, the Willoughby Wallace Library and the Community House.
 In addition, the entire Blackstone Library is decorated.
 All greens are donated by the members.

 The purpose of Garden Therapy is to use plants and horticultural activities to enhance the physical, mental, and social health of the elderly and incapacitated individuals in the community.
-Projects include: distributing May baskets and Fall arrangements to seniors in various facilities in town and the homebound; overseeing horticultural activities once a month with seniors at The Orchard House; and weekly changing of flowers at the Community Dining Room.
+Projects include distributing May baskets and Fall arrangements to seniors in various facilities in town and the homebound; overseeing horticultural activities once a month with seniors at The Orchard House; and weekly changing of flowers at the Community Dining Room.